Fixed and named

 4 min read · Section: Pricing · Updated 2026-05-29

-The Revenue System Sprint
+The AI System Build

 The proposal includes:

-- The named metric and target movement.
+- The named workflow and why it matters.

 - The named team (CS roles + client owner).